Guide your poems into print with Primers!

-Previous selected poets include Romalyn Ante, Sarala Estruch, Aviva Dautch, Cynthia Miller, Ben Bransfield, Marvin Thompson, Katie Griffiths, Geraldine Clarkson, Lucy Ingrams, Maureen Cullen, Amelia Loulli, Victoria Richards, Lewis Buxton, Hannah Jane Walker, Claire Cox, Krystelle Bamford, Kym Deyn, Estelle Price and Fathima Zahra.
+Previous selected poets include: Romalyn Ante, Sarala Estruch, Aviva Dautch, Cynthia Miller, Ben Bransfield, Marvin Thompson, Katie Griffiths, Geraldine Clarkson, Lucy Ingrams, Maureen Cullen, Amelia Loulli, Victoria Richards, Lewis Buxton, Hannah Jane Walker, Claire Cox, Krystelle Bamford, Kym Deyn, Estelle Price, Fathima Zahra, Laura Varnam, Antonia Taylor and Jade Cuttle.
+Could it be you next time?

 The three selected poets will receive:

-- Primers live showcase events (online and in person) in 2024.
+- Primers live showcase events (online and in person) in 2026

-There are a selected number of free entries available for writers on a low income.
-Please see guidelines for more information.
+Please note there are a selected number of free entries available for writers on a low income.

-Open for submissions from Friday 9th June 2023
+Open for submissions from Friday 23rd May 2025

 Submission Guidelines and How to Enter: